 However, we don't subscribe to the sense of scarcity that takes the forms of "never enough time" and "working all the time."
 This mindset feeds the internalization of guilt.
 (We speak from experience.)
 Instead, we promote an approach that at its foundation is about sustaining the conditions needed to live a full life as a creative and intellectual person who wants to contribute to society.
 It is not a perfect system.
 You will constantly deviate from it which is expected.
 It accounts for change, setbacks, bad days, and all the ups and downs of the creative process without claiming to cure them.

 There are three complementary elements to the planning process.
-Please keep your time-based plan and task-based outline together on one document inside your writing folder along with your Unschedule.
+Please keep your Task-Based Dissertation Outline and a Timeline to Dissertation Completion together on one document inside your writing folder along with your Unschedule.
 Your calendar should be configured on your own and adapted to your personal workflow.

-Please complete the first two parts of the plan by August 26 and begin to implement the daily writing and time-blocking strategies.
+Please complete the first two parts of the plan by Friday, August 25, 2023 and begin to implement the daily writing and time-blocking strategies.
 Deanna will schedule a time to discuss the plans with you after you turn them in.
-Keep a journal, ideally daily or at least weekly, that reflects upon your writing process.
+We recommend keeping a journal, ideally daily or at least weekly, that reflects upon your writing process.
 We will discuss how things went and go over the third component of the writing program (support) during the Fall Institute.

 This is a long-term plan that gives you a realistic timeframe to complete your dissertation as well as a better sense of how much time you have versus how much time you need.
 It helps you structure and plan your time to meet major goals and deadlines while keeping your advisors and mentors aware of what you are doing and when.
-It is expected that this document will change A LOT every single week and month.
-It's supposed to.
+It is expected that this document will change a lot every single week and month.

 This outline transforms a massive project like a dissertation and its chapters into tasks and chunks of time while keeping track of what you have already completed.